batistagroup/qflux/docs/qflux/Open_Systems/spinhalfOpen.md

 ---

 The following code begins by defining the Hamiltonian, dissipation parameter, Lindbladian collapse operators, initial state of the density matrix, and time points we evolve along.
-It continues to initialize the closed and open system dyanmics and solve the equations of motion with our QFlux methods
+It continues to initialize the closed and open system dynamics and solve the equations of motion with our QFlux methods

 ```python